 The operational flow from trade execution to settlement is divided into three phases; 'trading in markets,' 'clearing at the clearing organization' and 'settlement at settlement organizations.'

-In Japan, there are six stock exchanges including TSE that handle trading of cash products.
+In Japan, there are four stock exchanges including TSE that handle trading of cash products.
 The clearing operations are conducted by Japan Securities Clearing Corporation (JSCC) for equity and fixed income products traded on these markets.
 In the past, each exchange market had its own clearing institution.
 However, since January 14, 2003, the exchanges have entrusted clearing of transactions to JSCC, which has provided cross-market clearing operations.

 |Japan Securities Clearing Corporation (JSCC) website|